Chrissy Metz Says She Met Her Boyfriend on Instagram: 'He Slid Into The DMs'

 RELATED: Emmy Nominations 2019: See the Full List of Nominees for TV’s Big Night

-“I’m socializing with a single person,” she said coyly, adding that she didn’t find her new man overnight.
-“You’ve got to kiss a lot of frogs to find that prince,” she joked.

-Though Metz and Rosenfeld have shared their relationship on social media — and have been spotted on date nights in the past — they’ve yet to walk the red carpet together.

-Could September’s Emmys be the chance, seeing as This Is Us is nominated for 8 awards?
+Will September’s Emmy Awards be the new couple’s red carpet debut, seeing as This Is Us is nominated for 8 awards?

 “That’s a lot of pressure to put on someone!”
 Metz told Williams “It’s like work still, so I feel like I can’t be 100 percent there — not that he wouldn’t support that, I’m sure he’d be very excited.”